dementia-webtile.jpg

 For more information, contact the Northern Beaches Dementia Alliance on dementiaalliancenb@gmail.com

-With this commitment, the Northern Beaches Council has now been recognised by Dementia Australia as "working towards becoming a dementia friendly organisation".
+With this commitment, Council has been recognised by Dementia Australia as "working towards becoming a dementia friendly organisation".

 For more information visit Dementia Australia.